 Don't Risk the Future of Your Financial Security.
 Call Us Today.

 At the Law Offices of K. Dean Kantaras, P.A., we use our extensive knowledge of equitable distribution to pursue the best possible outcome for our clients.
 Trust a board-certified marital law attorney to safeguard your financial future.

-Call us today at (727) 939-6113 or contact us online to schedule an appointment!
+Contact us online to schedule an appointment!
 Our Clearwater divorce lawyers are here for you.